AndrewHyz/Virtual-Assistant-App/README.md

 2. Press `Enter` or click the `Go` button.
 3. The assistant will show your command and then display its response.

-The assistant currently supports Weather, Time, To-Do List, Qwen AI, and Calculator commands.
+The assistant currently supports Weather, Time, To-Do List, DeepSeek AI, and Calculator commands.

 ## Time Commands